 The definition of educational adequacy is a dynamic, not a static, concept.
-Recognizing this, the subcommittee previously used the following working definition of "educational adequacy" to serve as a basis for identifying the resources required for adequate funding:
+Recognizing this, the committees previously used the following working definition of "educational adequacy" to serve as a basis for identifying the resources required for adequacy:

-- 1. The standards included in the state's curriculum frameworks, which define what all Arkansas students are to be taught, including specific grade-level curriculum and a mandatory thirtyeight (38) Carnegie units defined by the Arkansas Standards of Accreditation to be taught at the high school level; - 2.
-The standards included in the state's testing system.
+- 1. The standards included in the state's curriculum frameworks, which define what all Arkansas students are to be taught, including specific grade-level curriculum and a mandatory thirtyeight (38) Carnegie units defined by the Arkansas Standards of Accreditation to be taught at the high school level, and opportunities for students to develop career-readiness - testing system.
 The goal is to have all, or all but the most severely disabled, students perform at or above proficiency on these tests; and - 3.
 Sufficient funding to provide adequate resources as identified by the General Assembly.

-BLR: June 2013
+BLR: June 2017